 Now before starting up with the summer online business, Let’s have a brief sneak peek of the Ecommerce world.
-I hope this will help you to take some crucial ecommerce business decisions:
+I hope this will help you to take some crucial ecommerce business sellers decisions:

 Pop Up Kiosks to be shut down by Amazon for bigger plans

-Amazon, the undisputed leader of the eCommerce world, has shut down about 87 of its pop-up kiosks.
+Amazon, the undisputed leader of the eCommerce world of sellers, has shut down about 87 of its pop-up kiosks.
 It has shut down its old stores just to pave a way for the future.
 Amazon has plans to open bigger grocery stores and 4-star stores.
 This change by Amazon was incredibly a smart move.
 The 4-star stores that are being planned to open include kitchen products, electronics and books which are actually rated as 4-stars by customers online.

 Amazon stops buying products from Wholesalers